akshay5995/context-switch/content/blog/useReport/index.md

 This was the rationale behind the `useReport` hook and my thoughts on good API design for libraries.

-If you're interested seeing more of the code you can head here: https://github.com/akshay5995/powerbi-report-component/
+If you're interested seeing more of the code you can head to https://github.com/akshay5995/powerbi-report-component/

 PRs or issues welcome for the library.